Quick Start Guide

 - Connectors - An interface that allows an information source to collect information about the objects in their environment.
 Each Connector interfaces with 1 information source.
 An information source is an existing system or data source that has information about any object of interest.
 Common information sources include vulnerability scanning tools, endpoint protection technologies, and cloud infrastructure, such as AWS, Azure, and GCP.
 Surface Command provides Connectors for most major security tools, but custom Connectors can be built for your enterprise-specific systems.

-- Outpost - A remote Kubernetes Cluster that can access and collect data from information sources and execute operations.
-An Outpost is installed in the customer’s environment when the Surface Command platform cannot access an information source, such as an application behind a firewall, or when an application's APIs reside on a private cloud network.
-Once deployed, an Outpost is paired to the platform.
-1 or more Connectors are then assigned to the Outpost.
+- Orchestrator - A server that can access and collect data from information sources and execute operations.
+An orchestrator is installed in the customer’s environment when the Surface Command platform cannot access an information source, such as an application behind a firewall, or when an application's APIs reside on a private cloud network.
+Once deployed, an orchestrator is paired to the platform.
+1 or more Connectors are then assigned to the orchestrator.

 - Data Zone - A defined area where the Connector operates, such as a specific network, physical location, or country.
 Surface Command uses data zones to manage distinct areas of your environment and correlates data from each data zone separately.
 This means Assets show only those relationships to other assets within the same data zone.
 You can configure a Connector to operate in multiple data zones.
 For example, a Connector is designed to ingest data from a Command Platform instance located in the USA data zone and a Command Platform instance located in the Europe data zone.
 Some types of data are considered global.
 For example, a vulnerability, such as a description of a CVE, is always in the global zone and accessible by a Connector in any data zone.